ouya/ouya-sdk-examples/Corona/Submission/ouya/docs/ouya/index.markdown

 This is the signing key from the developer portal that goes into your Corona Assets folder (next to main.lua).

+## Source

+The [https://github.com/ouya/ouya-sdk-examples/tree/master/Corona/OuyaCoronaPlugin/android-plugin](source) for the plugin.ouya.jar is available and not needed for a Corona PRO or Corona Enterprise project to use in-app-purchase.

 ## Functions

 Before in-app-purchase functions can be invoked, wait a couple seconds to allow Java to load the ouya plugin.